2024–2025 Florida Citrus Production Guide: Asian Citrus Psyllid

 Biological Control

 While a single female psyllid may lay up to 800 eggs in the laboratory, studies in Florida have shown that over 90% of the resulting nymphs never make it to adulthood in the field, even in the absence of insecticides.
 Most are consumed by predaceous insects such as ladybeetles and spiders.
 The parasitic wasp Tamarixia radiata has become established in parts of Florida and contributes some mortality.
-Additionally, there are many pests, such as mites, leafminers, scales, mealybugs, whiteflies, etc., that are currently suppressed or maintained at low levels in Florida citrus either by biological control or the additional sprays now being used to control psyllids.
+Additionally, there are many pests, such as mites, leafminers, scales, mealybugs, whiteflies, and so forth, that are currently suppressed or maintained at low levels in Florida citrus either by biological control or the additional sprays now being used to control psyllids.
 Excessive sprays could result in resurgence of these pests.
 Foliar insecticide applications to mature trees during the growing season are best made with selective insecticides to minimize impact on natural enemies that help control psyllids and other pests.

 Other Management Considerations